Widowed Person or Surviving Civil Partner

-- if you were the ’assessable spouse or other civil partner, you will continue to receive the married person or civil partner tax credit and appropriate rate band for the remainder of the tax year.
+- if you were the ’assessable spouse or nominated civil partner, you will continue to receive the married person or civil partner tax credit and appropriate rate band for the remainder of the tax year.
 You will be taxed on your own income for the full tax year plus your late spouse's or civil partner’s income from 1 January to the date of his or her death.

 - if you were both taxed as single persons, i.e under Separate Treatment, you will get the increased widowed person or surviving civil partner tax credit and income tax rate band.

 If you have any dependent child(ren) you may be entitled to the widowed person or surviving civil partner with dependent child tax credit for the 5 years after the year of bereavement.
 You may also be entitled to the Single Person Child Carer Credit for as long as you have any dependent child(ren).

 Remember, let your Revenue office know of your spouse's or civil partner’s death as soon as you can.

 To bring your tax affairs up to date you will be asked to provide certain information - including the date of death, your late spouse's or civil partner’s PPS number, and the name of the personal representative.

 Revenue will ensure that you are granted your proper tax credits.
 To do this they will want to know if you have any dependent children, and if you will be receiving a pension (either from the Department of Social Protection or from your late spouse's or civil partner’s employer).